GerritCodeReview/gerrit/Documentation/dev-readme.txt

 == Switching between branches

-When using `git checkout` to switch between branches, submodule revisions are not altered, which can result in the:
+When using `git checkout` without `--recurse-submodules` to switch between branches, submodule revisions are not altered, which can result in:

 *  Incorrect or unneeded plugin revisions.
 *  Missing plugins.

-After you switch branches, confirm that you have the correct versions of submodules.
+After you switch branches, ensure that you have the correct versions of submodules.
 Run the following:

-CAUTION: If you store Eclipse or IntelliJ project files in the Gerrit source directories, running `git clean -fdx` will remove the files and damage your project!
+CAUTION: If you store Eclipse or IntelliJ project files in the Gerrit source directories, running `git clean -fdx` may remove untracked files and damage your project.
+For more information, see link:https://git-scm.com/docs/git-clean[git-clean].

 ----
   git submodule update